 How to Donate Plasma at Red Cross

-Follow these steps to donate plasma at Red Cross:
+Follow these steps to donate plasma at the Red Cross:

 - Determine Eligibility: Check the Red Cross’s eligibility requirements for plasma donation.
 You must be at least 17 years old (16 with parental consent in some states), weigh at least 110 pounds, and be in good health.